TOSSI-Foundation/oai-nwdaf-ts/README.md

 # NWDAF-Driven Traffic Steering on OAI 5G SA

-*The NWDAF measures each data-network path, and the SMF acts on it — moving a live PDU session between two N6 paths without interrupting the subscriber.*
+*The NWDAF measures each data-network path and the SMF acts on it, moving a live PDU session between two N6 paths without interrupting the subscriber.*

 This repository extends the [OpenAirInterface 5G Core](https://gitlab.eurecom.fr/oai/cn5g)